cosmofur/EX716/README.md

                                      Labels CAN NOT hold a full 32 bit number.
 But a 16b label can point to where in memory a 32b number is stored.

-                    "text"           ASCII text will be copied to memory as bytes, you have to add a "b0" to NULL terminate.
+                    "text"           ASCII text will be copied to memory as bytes, you have to add a b0 or include '\0' to NULL terminate.

 And that's it!
 All the opcodes along with basic common quality of life macros, are defined in the Include file named common.mc combined with  CPU.json